hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 Then, since Solana's 'Light-Client' state is supposed to contain the information about current cluster members only (people call them "validators", ugh), it is required to retrieve the particular transaction you are trying to bridge and generate an additional proof for it.
-Since single Solana's transaction is limited by 1023 bytes, this shouldn't create any troubles with proof generation.
+Since a single Solana's transaction is limited by 1023 bytes, this shouldn't create any troubles with proof generation.

 In-EVM side of the application is supposed to check the validity of the transaction